 Eight years ago, when I found out I was pregnant, I Googled the words “plus-size pregnant.”
 I anticipated finding positive stories and informative resources.
-Sadly, that was far from the case.
-I read fear-based articles and struggled to find resources for the simplest things like finding plus size maternity clothes.
+I wanted to be plus-size pregnant and proud.

 One of the participants, Jennifer, is a Plus Mommy community member.
 She reached out to share her story and what it was like to take part in CafeMom's Plus-Size Pregnant & Proud!

 What were your first thoughts when you saw this call for a plus-size pregnant photo shoot with CafeMom?